Updated: Feb 18

 The 4 rows with the 10mm hook measures 29mm

-Comparing the smallest hook to the largest hook: the increase of 7mm in hook shaft diameter from 3mm hook to the 10mm hook has increased the row height by approximately 70% (29/17=1.706)
+Comparing the smallest hook to the largest hook: the increase in hook shaft diameter from 3mm to 10mm has increased the row height by approximately 70% (29/17=1.706)

 6 sts with the 3mm hook measures 30mm